What is Virtual Production?

-Studio Lab does not create content, but we have great relationships with excellent content providers and we are happy to connect you with them or interface on your behalf.
+Studio Lab does create some content, but for larger projects we have great relationships with excellent content providers and we are happy to connect you with them or interface on your behalf.

-Yes, we can connect you with our in-house production company, Events United, and they will be happy to help spec, build, install, and integrate a full system for you at your location.
+Yes, we can.
+Studio Lab will be happy to spec, build, install, and integrate a full system for you at your location.

 The LED wall is 52x14 with a resolution of 5376 x 1344.
 The room is 40'x60'.
 The lighting grid is 20' high.

 Take advantage our powerful app, allowing you to have world control in the palm of your hand.
 With the app you can change the weather, time of day, interior lighting, position, depth of field and thousands of other parameters.
 Everything is optimized to make the process as easy as possible for you to maximize the creative potential that virtual production offers.
 The sky is *not* the limit!

 Take advantage of XR virtual production workflows for live events with the ability to switch multiple cameras in real-time.
 Check out the case study to learn more.